Are GLP-1 diabetes drugs like Ozempic coming for Parkinson’s disease?

 By Michael S. Okun

 The New England Journal of Medicine’s recent publication of a randomized study of a GLP-1 agonist originally designed for diabetes, but applied to Parkinson's disease, has led to a flurry of excitement and to a mountain of questions.
 Should I rush out and get a prescription for a GLP-1 diabetes drug?
 Will it help my Parkinson’s motor or non-motor symptoms, and if so which ones?
 Will it slow disease progression?
-In this month’s parkinsonsecrets.com blog, I will address all of these questions, and more.
+Then a second study came out in the Lancet that contradicted the NEJM findings.
+What should you do?

 What was this Lixisenatide study all about?

 The study was a French multi-center effort.
 The drug tested was called Lixisenatide, which is a glucagon-like peptide-1 receptor agonist, designed primarily for use in diabetes.
-Agonists tickle and stimulate receptors in the brain, and this drug stimulates a glucose-dependent insulin release from the pancreas.
+Agonists tickle and stimulate receptors in the brain, and this drug stimulates glucose-dependent insulin release from the pancreas.

 The trial was double-blinded, meaning neither the investigators nor the persons with Parkinson’s were made aware of who was actually receiving an active drug (rather than a placebo/inactive drug).
 The question the authors asked was simple.
 Would this diabetes drug slow the progression of motor disability?